 Ayurvedic Pulse Diagnosis allows the Ayurvedic Doctor to connect to the heart of the patient.
 It is a diagnostic tool that has traditionally been used in Ayurvedic Medicine as a means to determine how the internal systems of the body are functioning.
 By measuring the qualities of the pulse, whether it is fast, slow, strong, weak, etc., this diagnostic can reveal whether there is an imbalance in the body, what organ system is being affected, and what might be done to bring the affected dosha back into harmony.
 A more complete prognosis is determined by coupling the information given by the pulse with other useful methods of diagnosis like tongue analysis and inquiry.
-With this information, Ayurvedic Doctors can begin to put together a treatment plan to help patients both prevent and treat disease.
-"From an Ayurvedic perspective, the heart is more than a pump, and the pulse is more than a measurement of blood pressure; it is road map to the entire individual on a physical and psychological level and even tells us about the patient's consciousness.” states Dr. Halpern, founder of the California College of Ayurveda.
+“From an Ayurvedic perspective, the heart is more than a pump, and the pulse is more than a measurement of blood pressure; it is road map to the entire individual on a physical and psychological level and even tells us about the patient's consciousness.” states Dr. Halpern, founder of the California College of Ayurveda.

 There are three levels of training at the California College of Ayurveda.
-Ayurvedic Health Counselors specialize in dietary and lifestyle health care with a focus on preventative medicine; Clinical Ayurvedic Specialists are trained in both preventative and clinical Ayurvedic medicine; and Ayurvedic Doctors attain the highest level of training with a background in Western medicine allowing them to bridge the gap between Western Medicine and Ayurvedic Medicine.
+Ayurvedic Health Counselors specialize in dietary and lifestyle health care with a focus on preventative medicine; Clinical Ayurvedic Specialists are trained in both preventative and clinical Ayurvedic medicine; and Ayurvedic Doctors attain the highest level of training allowing them to bridge the gap between Western Medicine and Ayurvedic Medicine.

 Participation in the FREE Pulse Diagnosis event is by reservation only and limited to 30 participants.
 To reserve your spot, please call 530-478-9100.
+All participants must check in 15 minutes prior to their scheduled time.
 To learn more about the California College of Ayurveda, visit http://www.ayurvedacollege.com.